FightPandemics/FightPandemics-web3-badges/base/README.md

 - Connect to console of node: `yarn console`

 # Steps
+1. `yarn install` to install dependencies
-1. `yarn start` to start local blockchain node.
+2. `yarn start` to start local blockchain node.
-2. `yarn deploy` to deploy to local node.
+3. `yarn deploy` to deploy contract to local node.